 What is Yoga?
-Yoga is the most precious gift which was passed on to us from our very first ancestors.
+Yoga is the most precious gift which we got from our very first ancestors.
 Come let’s have a look how Yoga was introduced to us!

 About ten thousand years ago the tantric civilization which existed in India developed the art of Yoga.
 According to the great spiritual documents and studies Lord Shiva (symbol of absolute consciousness) is known to be the Father and founder of Yog.
 His first follower or student was his own wife, the goddess Parvati (supreme knowledge, shakti..), the mother of the whole universe.
 Having kindness, empathy and love for her children Maa Parvati revealed her holy knowledge of emancipation in the form of Tantra.

 Yoga and Tantra cannot be separated, just as Shiva cannot be separated from Parvati.
 The word Tantra is made out of two words: ‘tanoti’ which means 'expansion' and ‘trayati’ meaning 'liberation' respectively.
 The science of Tantra teaches us how to expand our consciousness and to liberate the energy.
 Tantra tells us to be free from the worldly distractions or bondages while still living in it.
 In Tantra the first step is to know the limitations and the capacities of our body and mind.
 Next step teaches us to use specific techniques to expand the consciousness and to liberate the energy by which an individual can transcend (to rise above or go beyond) the limitations and can experience higher reality.